 Fight for Peace recognises that our staff and volunteers are our greatest resource.
-We take our responsibilities for ensuring that any individuals working with us are not just appropriately experienced and qualified but also suitable and appropriate to work within our services.
+We take our responsibilities for ensuring that any individuals we deploy or employ are not just appropriately experienced and qualified but also suitable and appropriate to work within our services.